projectfluent/fluent.js/docs/api.md

  - `requested` - locales preferred by the user,
  - `defLocale` - the default locale to be used as the ultimate fallback.

-It can return an array which is the final fallback chain of locales, or a Promise which must be fulfilled with the final fallback chain asynchronously.
+It must return an array which is the final fallback chain of locales.

 ### ctx.requestLocales(...requestedLocales: String?)